Ubud, in many ways the center of Bali, welcomes visitors with great culture, some fascinating tradition – and even some monkey business.

 Apart from the so-called crab monkeys, a kind of macaques, there is a holy spring and temple the deceased are ceremonially cremated.

 The forest park is open daily from 9 a. m. to 4 p. m. and the entrance fee is 80,000 IDR.
 You can purchase food – for the animals – at the entrance.
 However, be oughta be quite careful around the monkeys.
 They are no pets but wild animals.
-Seeing people cuddling them or putting them on their shoulders give me the creeps.
+Seeing people cuddling them or putting them on their shoulders gives me the creeps.
 Watching them picking lice from each other might give you an idea of what’s going on in their fur, doesn’t it?!

 Also, when was your last rabies shot?